Satoshi-Engineering/Push2Nextcloud/README.md

 Source can be found on [Github](https://github.com/Satoshi-Engineering/Push2Nextcloud).

 Uses cases:
-* Redis Database dumb
+* Redis Database dump
 * LND Static Channel Backup

 ## Usage

-Sadily it's not one of these out of the box projects.
+Sadly it's not one of these out of the box projects.
 There are some steps that need to be done.

 1. Create Nextcloud Share
+2. Set Environment Variables
-2. Run with docker-compose
+3. Run with docker-compose

 ### Create Nextcloud Share